 Challenge #3: Systems security

-When your teams worked from your office, it was easy to create a strong corporate network with intranets, firewalls, and other security measures.
-But now, employees may be finding that it’s harder to access data because local networks can’t keep up with access demands.
+When your teams worked from your office, it was easy to create a strong corporate network with intranets, firewalls, and other security measures—but now, employees may be finding that it’s harder to access data because local networks can’t keep up with access demands.

 Solution: Migrate legacy content to the cloud

-Many regulated companies have put cloud migration on the back burner, relying on their legacy on–premises or hybrid infrastructure—which, increasingly, can’t keep up.
+Many regulated companies have put cloud migration on the back burner, relying on their legacy on premises or hybrid infrastructure—which, increasingly, can’t keep up.
 Move your content to a cloud-based system now; the cloud delivers reliable security and better accessibility and scalability.
 It also makes collaboration easier for your employees, which means that they’re likely to work together more productively.

-These are strange times we’re living (and working) in, but you can help your business continue to thrive and come out stronger on the other side by giving your employees the tools they need to work efficiently, productively, and securely.
+We know—these are strange times we’re living (and working) in, but you can help your business continue to thrive and come out stronger on the other side by giving your employees the tools they need to work efficiently, productively, and securely.

 After all, effective cybersecurity is always an essential service.